worlduniting/bookpub/README.md

       Easy-to-read, easy-to-write using the industry standard, Markdown, for authoring content.
     * **Lot's of Ready Made Apps/Tools.**

       Because markdown is ubiquitous for authoring content, there are already loads of tools and apps out there.
-But you can use any plain text editor (or Code Editor)
+That said, you can use any plain text editor (or Code Editor)
     * **Easy to Manage Edits & Versions.**

       Because it's plain text, we can use the most robust versioning software out there.
 We recommend github.com, but you can use any versioning platform.